solliancenet/microsoft-postgresql-developer-guide/artifacts/08-01-AI-Basics/README.md

     | timeout_ms | `integer` | 3600000 | Timeout in milliseconds after which the operation is stopped. |
     | throw_on_error | `boolean` | true | Flag indicating whether the function should, on error, throw an exception resulting in a rollback of the wrapping transactions. |

 2. The first argument required by the `azure_openai.create_embeddings()` function is the `deployment_name`.
-This name was assigned when you deployed the embeddings model in your Azure OpenAI account.
-To retrieve this value, return to [Azure OpenAI Studio](https://oai.azure.com/), select **Deployments** under **Management** in the left-hand navigation menu.
+This name was assigned when you deployed the embedding model in your Azure OpenAI account.
+To retrieve this value, return to [Azure OpenAI Studio](https://oai.azure.com/) and select **Deployments** under **Management** in the left-hand navigation menu.
 On the **Deployments** page, copy the **Deployment name** value associated with the `text-embedding-ada-002` model deployment.

     ![The embeddings deployment for the text-embedding-ada-002 model is highlighted on the Deployments tab in Azure OpenAI Studio.](media/azure-openai-studio-deployments-embeddings.png)

 3. Using the deployment name, run the following query to update each record in the `listings` table, inserting the generated vector embeddings for the `description` field into the `description_vector` column using the `azure_openai.create_embeddings()` function.
-Replace `{your-deployment-name}` with the **Deployment name** value you copied from the Azure OpenAI Studio **Deployments** page:
+Replace `{your-deployment-name}` with the **Deployment name** value you copied from the Azure OpenAI Studio **Deployments** page. **IMPORTANT**: You must rerun the above query until all the records are updated.
+Successfully updating all rows will be indicated by an output that reads `UPDATE ##`, where `##` is a number less than 100.

     ```sql
     WITH empty_vectors AS (
-        SELECT id FROM abb.listings
+        SELECT listing_id FROM listings
         WHERE description_vector IS NULL
+        AND description <> ''
         LIMIT 100
     )
-    UPDATE abb.listings l
+    UPDATE listings l
-    SET description_vector = azure_openai.create_embeddings('{your-deployment-name}', l.description, throw_on_error => false)
+    SET description_vector = azure_openai.create_embeddings('{your-deployment-name}', description, throw_on_error => false)
-    WHERE id IN (SELECT id FROM empty_vectors);
+    WHERE listing_id IN (SELECT listing_id FROM empty_vectors);
     ```

-    Rerun the above query until all of the records have been updated.
-This will be indicated by an output that reads `UPDATE ##`, where `##` is a number less than 100.
-TODO: Mention the requests per minute rate limit.

-    **TODO: Determine if it makes sense to just do a couple hundred records and base the following queries off of those, or if we want to show how to handle cases, like above, where there are many records, and you have to account for rate limiting and token throttling.**

-4. Execute the following query to view the embeddings generated for the first record in the table.
+    The above query uses a common table expression (CTE) to retrieve records from the `listings` table where the `description_vector` field is null and the `description` field is not an empty string.
+This CTE also includes `LIMIT 100` to reduce the number of records returns to only the first 100.
+The query then attempts to update the `description_vector` column with a vector representation of the `description` column using the `azure_openai.create_embeddings` function.
+The limited number of records when performing this update is to prevent the calls from exceeding the call rate limit of the Azure OpenAI service.
+The `throw_on_error` parameter is false, allowing the query to proceed if the rate limit is exceeded.
+If you exceed the limit, you will see a warning similar to the following:

     ```sql
-    SELECT description_vector FROM abb.listings LIMIT 1;
+    WARNING:  azure_ai::azure_ai: 429: Requests to the Get a vector representation of a given input that can be easily consumed by machine learning models and algorithms.
+Operation under Azure OpenAI API version 2023-05-15 have exceeded call rate limit of your current OpenAI S0 pricing tier.
+Please retry after 1 second.
+Please go here: https://aka.ms/oai/quotaincrease if you would like to further increase the default rate limit.
     ```

-    Each embedding is a vector of floating point numbers, such that the distance between two embeddings in the vector space is correlated with semantic similarity between two inputs in the original format.
+4. You can verify that the `description_vector` column has been populated for all `listings` records by running the following query:

+    ```sql
+    SELECT COUNT(*) FROM listings WHERE description_vector IS NULL AND description <> '';
+    ```

+    The result of the query should be a count of 0.

 ### Task 3: Perform a vector similarity search

-Vector similarity is a method used to measure how similar two items are by representing them as vectors, which are series of numbers.
+Vector similarity is a method used to measure two items' similarity by representing them as vectors, which are series of numbers.
 Vectors are often used to perform searches using LLMs.
 Vector similarity is commonly calculated using distance metrics, such as Euclidean distance or cosine similarity.
 Euclidean distance measures the straight-line distance between two vectors in the n-dimensional space, while cosine similarity measures the cosine of the angle between two vectors.
+Each embedding is a vector of floating point numbers, so the distance between two embeddings in the vector space correlates with the semantic similarity between two inputs in the original format.

 1. To enable more efficient searching over the `vector` field by creating an index on `listings` using cosine distance and [HNSW](https://github.com/pgvector/pgvector#hnsw), which is short for Hierarchical Navigable Small World.
-HNSW allows `pgvector` to use the latest graph-based algorithms to approximate nearest-neighbor queries.
+HNSW allows `pgvector` to utilize the latest graph-based algorithms to approximate nearest-neighbor queries.

     ```sql
-    CREATE INDEX ON abb.listings USING hnsw (description_vector vector_cosine_ops);
+    CREATE INDEX ON listings USING hnsw (description_vector vector_cosine_ops);
     ```

 2. With everything now in place, you are now ready to execute a [cosine similarity](https://learn.microsoft.com/azure/ai-services/openai/concepts/understand-embeddings#cosine-similarity) search query against the database.
 Run the query below to do a vector similarity search against listing descriptions.
 The embeddings are generated for an input question and then cast to a vector array (`::vector`), which allows it to be compared against the vectors stored in the `listings` table.

     ```sql
-    SELECT id, name, description FROM abb.listings
+    SELECT listing_id, name, description FROM listings
     ORDER BY description_vector <=> azure_openai.create_embeddings('embeddings', 'Properties with a private room near Discovery Park')::vector
     LIMIT 3;
     ```